 The following pages contain a blank CCR Template.
 Enter or delete text as needed.
 Mandatory language has been protected; however, there are areas you may modify.
-To modify the template, go to "Review", click on "Restrict Editing" and click on the "Stop Protection" in the lower right pane to make edits.
-When you are finished editing the document, you may want to protect it by selecting "Restrict Editing" under the "Review" drop down box.
-Click on the button "Yes, Start Enforcing Protection" in the right pane.
+To modify the template, go to "Tools", click on "Unprotect" to make edits.
+When you are finished editing the document, you may want to protect it by selecting "Protect Document" under the "Tools" drop down box.
 Please refer to the following formatting instructions.